This session was not filmed.

 *Royal Cod applies Backlog Bingo to prioritize a Breadth-First Roadmap

 *Release Refactoring enables product owners to make rational trade-offs between feature-sets.

 - LDNUG September 2017 - #ProgNET Special with Richard Campbell (in London on 12th September 2017)

 - Progressive .NET 2017 (in London on 13th - 15th September 2017)

 - London Unreal Engine Meetup (in London on 20th September 2017)

 - Test Driven Development (TDD) Workshop with Damjan Vujnovic (in London on 7th - 8th December 2017)

 Workshop: Agile product planning

-John is an international speaker, consultant, author and trainer well known in the Agile community for his many books, articles and presentations, particularly in areas such as BDD, TDD, test automation, software craftsmanship and team collaboration.
-John helps organisations and teams around the world deliver better software sooner through more effective collaboration and communication techniques, and through better technical practices.
+John is an experienced author, speaker and trainer specialising in Agile Delivery Practices currently based in London.
+An international speaker well known in the Agile community for his many published articles and presentations, particularly in areas such as BDD, TDD, test automation, software craftsmanship and team collaboration, John helps organisations and teams around the world deliver better software sooner and more effectively both through more effective collaboration and communication techniques, and through better technical practices.

 Jan Molak is a full-stack developer and coach who spent last 12 years building and shipping software ranging from best-selling, award-winning AAA video games through high-traffic websites and web apps to search engines, complex event processing and financial systems.
 Jan's main focus is on helping organisations deliver valuable, high-quality software frequently and reliably through implementing effective engineering practices.
 A prolific contributor to the open-source community, Jan is the author of the Jenkins Build Monitor helping thousands of companies worldwide keep their builds green and the delivery process smooth.